nirjar1012/nirjar1012/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently working on ...
 Bussiness Application(Personal Project)
 - 🌱 I’m currently learning ...
-React
+React and TypeScript
 - 👯 I’m looking to collaborate on ...
 Business Application
 - 🤔 I’m looking for help with ... developing a LLM
 - 💬 Ask me about ...
 Anything i can help with